-St Nicholas Name of policy: Health and Safety Procedures Page 30 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA
+St Nicholas Name of policy Name of policy: Health and Safety Procedures Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA

-- Consideration will be given to those children who are asleep within the environment. - Children are not to share the one bed at the same time. - Educators will conduct 10-minute sleep checks for all children under 3 years and over 2 years, educators will conduct 5-minute sleep checks for all children aged under 2 years.
+- Children who do not normally sleep will be encouraged to rest.
+How this rest period looks will depend on the child's individual needs or the dynamics of the room.
+The rest period provided may include quiet, soothing activities like guided meditation and yoga exercises or the use of indoor-outdoor rest provisions (i.e., on the veranda/deck). - Consideration will be given to those children who are asleep within the environment. - Children are not to share the one bed at the same time. - Educators will conduct 10-minute sleep checks for all children under 3 years and over 2 years, educators will conduct 5-minute sleep checks for all children aged under 2 years.
 The educators must physically check ALL children's breathing by observing the rise and fall of their chest and their lip and skin colour.
 All checks will be recorded at the time they occur. - A quiet, comfortable area needs to be available for children to relax at all times during the day to enable children to calm their body and mind.